homieiot/convention/convention.md

 * **`init`**: this is the state the device is in when it is connected to the MQTT broker, but has not yet sent all Homie messages and is not yet ready to operate.
 This state is optional, and may be sent if the device takes a long time to initialize, but wishes to announce to consumers that it is coming online.
+A device may fall back into this state to do some reconfiguration.
-* **`ready`**: this is the state the device is in when it is connected to the MQTT broker, has sent all Homie messages for describing the device attributes, nodes and properties.
-The device has subscribed to all appropriate set topics and is ready to receive messages.
+* **`ready`**: this is the state the device is in when it is connected to the MQTT broker and has sent all Homie messages for describing the device attributes, nodes, properties and their values.
+The device has subscribed to all appropriate `/set` topics and is ready to receive messages.
 * **`disconnected`**: this is the state the device is in when it is cleanly disconnected from the MQTT broker.
 You must send this message before cleanly disconnecting.
 * **`sleeping`**: this is the state the device is in when the device is sleeping.